Imaginatively extended country inn in fascinating and peaceful village

 Good Pub Guide Recommended

-Green values matter a lot to the licensees here: they have hi-spec insulation, underfloor heating run by a wood pellet boiler, solar heating panels and a rainwater recycling system) you can make the most of the interesting nearby castle ruins and the unique romanesque church.
+Green values matter a lot to the licensees here: they have hi-spec insulation, underfloor heating run by a wood pellet boiler, solar heating panels and a rainwater recycling system; food and drinks are sourced as locally as possible.
 The beamed bar with dark slate flagstones rambles happily around to provide several tempting corners, with an antique high-backed settle in one and high stools around a matching chest-high table in another.
-This opens into three cosily linked dining rooms on the left, with high panelled wainscoting.
-Wye Valley Bitter, Butty Bach and HPA on handpump and several wines by the glass; background music, darts and TV.
+This opens into two cosily linked dining rooms on the left, with high panelled wainscoting.
+Wobbly Gold and Wye Valley Butty Bach on handpump, seven wines by the glass and farm cider; background music.
 The neat back grass has picnic-sets.
+If you stay overnight, you can make the most of the interesting nearby castle ruins and the unique romanesque church.

 Good Pub Guide Food